halimocakli/MastermindGame/README.md

 # MastermindGame
-A color guessing game which is programmed with C
+A color guessing game which is programmed with C (Progressing)